Broken Stigma: History

 Ryan Thompson, who now plays and records under the stage name Jimmy Love, and The Madness, Gary Keefer began playing together in 2000 during their respective freshmen and junior years at Henry E. Lackey High School in Indian Head, Maryland.
 The time they spent as members of the school's jazz band would play a large part in the band's beginnings.
-It would not be until the dissolution of Ryan's first band, 3LMR with Lyle Sutay and Adam Weimer, in 2001 that he would ask Gary to officially join him as a founding member in a new group.
+It would not be until the dissolution of Ryan's first band, 3LMR with Adam Weimer, in 2001 that he would ask Gary to officially join him as a founding member in a new group.

 Initial rehearsals and gigs featured remaining 3LMR bassist Adam Weimer.
 The initial outings of the group were billed as "That Band" and featured cover songs of artists such as Deep Purple, Cream, Jimi Hendrix, The Doors, Staind, Three Doors Down, and Metallica.
 Adam left the band to pursue other interests shortly after their first series of local shows.
 Ryan and Gary proceeded to rehearse in a church's rectory, as Gary recalls, "Playing the devil's music... it just felt weird playing Black Sabbath in there."
 It is during this extremely formative period that Ryan and Gary began writing original material that was eventually included on the album Broken Glass including "Way Around", "Red Lady", and "One Night Only."